jbfink/ltc2012/slides/one/01_intro.md

 !SLIDE
 # Who are you? #
 .notes Ask audience distribution, e.g., public vs academic vs other?
 Ask them why they came to the talk.
-Remind them that if they want to see *any* other talk go and see it and come see you afters. git clone!

 !SLIDE
 # Go away! #